 In the following audio interview (about 22 minutes), Leo Marks details a short overview of his time at SOE and the many battles and strange aspects of working at SOE that he had to contend with.
 It is filled with humor and irony as he details his experiences during World War 2:

-SOE’s contribution to D-Day cannot be overstated as they coordinated the disaster upon the Nazis with sabotage operations that directly blunted the Nazi response to the D-Day invasion of June 6, 1944 at Normandy.
-Their sabotage of train cars transporting German tanks and railway lines as well as communications infrastructure and road sabotage contributed greatly to the Allies defeating the Germans in France and taking the country back from the Nazis.
+SOE’s contribution to D-Day cannot be overstated as they coordinated disaster upon the Nazis with sabotage operations that directly blunted the Nazi response to the D-Day invasion of June 6, 1944 at Normandy.
+SOE and French Resistance sabotage of train cars transporting German tanks and railway lines as well as communications infrastructure and road sabotage contributed greatly to the Allies defeating the Germans in France and taking the country back from the Nazis.

 Poems, Tragedy and After the War

-Marks left the SOE at war’s end and despite being urged to move over to SIS refused to do so due to the hostility there at SIS and his knowledge that he wouldn’t have a long career there if he stayed on.
+Marks left the SOE at war’s end and despite being urged to permanently move over to SIS and refused to do so due to the residual hostility at SIS and his knowledge that he wouldn’t have a long career there if he stayed on.
+He did a short stint there for three months and saw the writing on the wall with how the SOE agents who did transfer were treated.
 He had enough for one lifetime of service to his country by my read of his story.

 He went on to have a career in the arts and entertainment and often wrote poetry.
 The poem “The Life That I have” (see end of article for the poem) that he wrote with a female SOE agent Violette Szabo (poems were a form of code used in agent communications in the field by SOE agents).